MANCOSA-Tech-Community/student-projects/README.md

 - **One folder per project**, named `<github-username>--<slug>` so two people never collide.
-- **No hand-edited project list.** The showcase index is generated automatically from each project's `project.json` at build time &mdash; so contributors never fight over a shared file.
+- **No hand-edited project list.** The showcase index is generated automatically from each project's `project.json` at build time -; so contributors never fight over a shared file.
 - **`main` is protected.** Every change lands via a reviewed PR that passes automated checks.

 ## Repository structure